Jonasdoubleyou/calculator/README.md

-# calculator
+# Calculator

-A small React Calculator App to experiment a bit with parsing algorithms.
-Also a DHBW assignment.
+Use `npm ci` to install dependencies, `npm start` to start the calculator.